 Handles - As a guide, handles can be positioned 20 cm apart at the base and located 30 cm from the front of the barrel.
-As there are no rulings on size and location of handles on a surcingle there are no restrictions related to handles on a barrel, however they must be safe for the task.
+Barrel handles must meet the specification requirements of the surcingle (Refer to section 3.2.4).
 Handles may be padded.